syt06007/ByteSCAN/README.md

 ***PyTorch implementation of our paper "Pushing the Limit in File Fragment Classification: Leveraging Deep Convolutional Features and Shallow Self-Attention on Fixed-Byte Segments".***<br>

-## News and Updates:
-* 2024-09-20: Codes and models are uploaded.

 ## Preparation:
 ### 1. Requirement:
 * PyTorch 2.2.1, torchvision 0.17.1.
 The code is tested with python=3.10, cuda=12.2